Skip to main content

 For Gamers

-• Regular breaks enhance benefits and prevent fatigue
+• Regular breaks help maintain performance and prevent fatigue

 Future Research Directions